Conference On Demand Programs

 MSPE held its second virtual conference on May 5-7, 2021.
 You can purchase access to 12 sessions and watch them at your own convenience to earn PDHs!

 Recordings will be available until October 31, 2021.

 Registered Conference Attendees

-If you registered for the virtual conference on May 6-8 you will have access to all on demand sessions at no additional charge.
+If you registered for the 2021 virtual conference you will have access to all on demand sessions at no additional charge.
 You can earn additional PDHs by watching the sessions you missed during the live event.